-Our programmes create a deeply emotional response, but it is also vital to understand their impact through effective measurement and evaluation.
+Immersive Learning programmes create a deeply emotional response, but it is also vital to understand their impact through effective measurement and evaluation.
 Our impact assessments help programme managers understand how their programmes impact participants and their organisations – and the partners and people that they serve.
 They also provide powerful communication tools to inform stakeholders.
 Each one is tailored specifically to client needs and developed around their programme.

-Other impact assessment projects have included tailored surveys, in-depth interviews with programme partners to understand the impact on the ground, plus videography and case studies to deliver inspiring storytelling.
+These impact assessment projects have included tailored surveys, in-depth interviews with programme partners to understand the impact on the ground, plus videography and case studies to deliver inspiring storytelling.

-Breadth of learning
+Breadth of Learning

 Our impact assessments look at the leadership skills and competencies developed through programmes.
 Understanding how these skills and competencies develop as part of a programme helps managers deliver more focussed development.